simejanko/async-worker/README.md

 * C++17

 # Examples
+* `example_workers.h`
-* `example_workers.h` includes some example functions that can be wrapped with `worker::AsyncWorker` and a corresponding random worker factory function.
+  *  includes some example functions that can be wrapped with `worker::AsyncWorker`
+  *  random worker factory function.

 * `workers_manager.cpp` includes a simple CLI program that starts random workers and allows us to control them via standard input.
 Depends on `Boost`.